DaniMarques1/gov_treasury_hackaton/README.md

 - Python
 - Streamlit
+- CSS
 - HTML

 ----------------------------------------------------------

 ### How to Use

+# Full Stack APP for Axie Gov Treasury Data Hackathon - Daniboo

 This app shows data tracked from the Axie Gov Treasury, utilizing charts for a visual analysis.

+### How to use

 1 - Copy the git repository:
 ```bash